yifangyou/metabase/docs/operations-guide/advanced-topics-for-running-Metabase-in-AWS-ElasticBeanstalk.md

 ![EB Enable Log Rotation](images/EBEnableS3LogRotatoin.png)
 - Click `Save` in the bottom right corner.

-After you click save your Environment will begin updating with your new change.
-You will have to wait a minute for this to complete and then you're good to go.
-Elastic Beanstalk will now periodically publish the application log files to S3 for you and you can download them and analyze them at your leisure.
+You'll need to wait a minute for the logging to kick in, but then you should be good to go.
+Elastic Beanstalk will now periodically publish the application log files to S3, which you can download whenever you need to analyze them.

 ## Using Papertrail for logging on AWS